<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Inflation

-Following the searing rates of inflation Americans experienced in the early 2020s, the balmy rate of 2.4% for the 12-month period ending in September 2024 seems much more palatable (Source: Bureau of Labor Statistics).
-Still, inflation is still considered a volatile source of risk to your portfolio, especially for investors in their 50s or 60s.
+Following the searing rates of inflation Americans experienced in the early 2020s, the slighltly elevated rate of 3.3% for Q1 2026 seems much more palatable (Source: Bureau of Labor Statistics).
+Still, inflation remains a volatile source of risk to your portfolio, especially for investors in their 50s or 60s.
 Whether you like it or not, inflation will reduce the purchasing power of your dollars over time.

-The Federal Reserve strives to achieve a 2% inflation rate each year, but the 8.3% inflation rate of 2022 reminded all of us that this target is anything but a guarantee.
-In order to maintain the same standard of living throughout your retirement after leaving ExxonMobil, you will have to factor rising costs into your plan.
-This is doubly important for important sectors like health care and housing, which have been known to outpace the total inflation rate, sometimes by significant amounts.
+The Federal Reserve strives to achieve a 2% inflation rate each year, but the 8.3% inflation rate of 2022 reminded us all that this target is anything but a guarantee.
+To maintain your standard of living throughout your retirement after leaving ExxonMobil, you will have to factor rising costs into your plan.
+This is doubly important for costs like health care and housing, which have been known to outpace the total inflation rate, sometimes significantly.

 An experienced advisor can help you prepare your portfolio for inflation, while taking into account the rest of your comprehensive plan.
 Speak with a financial advisor today to start planning for the impacts.